wvsu-cict-code/thesis-package/README.md

 | DISCLAIMER.md | Includes the disclaimer documentation of your thesis software. |

 #### Submission
-Your thesis source code root folder should be compressed (zip, rar, targ.gz, etc), saved on a CD or DVD disc for submission.
+Your thesis source code root folder should be compressed (zip, rar, targ.gz, etc) and saved on a CD or DVD disc for submission.